pran-7-5/eco_style/README.md

 You have to feed them first at least twice a day, or they will take on their own.
 ```

-:grapes: Grocery(organic is written but not given, so grow your own)
+Grocery(organic is written but not given, so grow your own)
 --------------------------------------------------------------------------------------------
 ```
 *** GMO- Genetically modified organisms.